PlanckItDev/event-driven-development/README.md

 - Full Traceability of Events
 - Every Action in the Source-Code Development Process is an Event
 - Every Action in the Source-Code Interaction Process is an Event

+## Implications

+- Everyone can contribute in real-time
+- Everyone get feedback in real-time